You are here

 • Teach you to make the best food choices based on your lifestyle and lab tests

-• Make changes in your diet to help you better control diabetes and high blood pressure
+• Help to make changes in your diet to help you better control diabetes and high blood pressure

 • Help you to keep your kidney disease from getting worse

-Meeting with a dietitian is a covered service by Medicare and may also be covered by other types of insurance.
-You may need to call your insurance provider to determine if your plan covers meeting with a dietitian.
+Meeting with a dietitian is a service covered by Medicare and may also be covered by other types of insurance.
+You may need to call your insurance provider to see if your plan covers meeting with a dietitian.

-People with kidney disease may need to control the amount of:
+People with CKD may need to control the amount or type of one or more nutrients:

 • Sodium